CTPSSTAFF/model-report-table-extraction/README.md

 ## Installation
 You must install Python version 3 or higher.
 You can obtain Python by going to https://www.python.org/downloads/.

 This tool also requires installation of a Python library called wxPython, which supports user interface elements native to the Windows (or other) operating system.
-Once you have installed Python itself, you can add the wxPython library by opening a command window (in Windows, click the Windows button in the start bar and type "command prompt" in the search box) and entering the command `python -m pip install wxPython`.
+Once you have installed Python itself, you can add the wxPython library by opening a command window (in Windows, click the Windows button in the start bar and type "command prompt" in the search box) and entering the command `"[full path to python.exe on your system]\python.exe" -m pip install wxPython`.
+Replace the brackets and the text within them with the actual location of the python executable on your computer, and include the quotation marks as shown, in case there are spaces in any of the folder names.

 The last step in installation is to get the tool files themselves onto your system.
 If you are viewing this README on the GitHub.com website, the easiest way to do this is to download a zip file of the project by clicking the green "Code" button and choosing "Download ZIP."
 Extract the downloaded zip file to the folder of your choice.